CliffWilson98/U-Fit/README.md

  ## Viewing Workouts
  The My Workouts screen is where you can view all of your created workouts.
 Clicking on a workouts name will take you to a seperate screen with more details regarding the exercises that the workout is composed of.
 From this screen you can either delete or perform the workout.

+ ## Performing a Workout
+ The perform workout screen allows the user to keep track of their reps, sets, and time while performing a workout and features buttons for manual rests if the user wishes to keep track of their time spent resting during the workout.
+The Perform Workout screen displays the name of the workout along with informatino regarding the current exercise that the user is on.
+The blue counter button in the middle of the screen should be pressed after the completion of each set.
+Upon completion of an exercise within the workout the app will automatically present the user with the next exercise to perform.
+At any point the user can skip an exercise or cancel the workout completely.